-Pancreatitis - dischargeChronic pancreatitis - discharge; Pancreatitis - chronic - discharge; Pancreatic insufficiency - discharge
+Pancreatitis - dischargeChronic pancreatitis - discharge; Pancreatitis - chronic - discharge; Pancreatic insufficiency - discharge; Acute pancreatitis - discharge

-You were in the hospital because you have pancreatitis, or swelling of the pancreas
+You were in the hospital because you have pancreatitis.
+This is a swelling of the pancreas.

 You may have had blood tests and imaging exams, such as a CT scan or ultrasound.
-You may have been given drugs to help your pain or fight and prevent infections.
-You likely were given fluids through an intravenous (IV) tube in your vein and nutrition through a feeding tube or IV.
+You may have been given medicines to help your pain or fight and prevent infections.
+You may have been given fluids through an intravenous (IV) tube in your vein and nutrition through a feeding tube or IV.
 You may have had a tube inserted through your nose that helped remove the contents of your stomach.

 After an episode of pain from pancreatitis, you should start off with drinking only clear liquids, such as soup broth or gelatin.
-Your doctor will ask you to follow this diet until your symptoms get better.
+You will need to follow this diet until your symptoms get better.
 Slowly add other foods back to your diet when you are better.

-- Eating a healthy diet that is low in fat -- no more than 30 grams of fat per day
+- Eating a healthy diet that is low in fat, with no more than 30 grams of fat per day

 - Eating foods that are high in protein and carbohydrates, but low in fat.
 Eat smaller meals, and eat more often.
-Your doctor or nurse will help make sure you are getting enough calories to not lose weight.
+Your provider will help make sure you are getting enough calories to not lose weight.

-Always talk to your doctor before taking any medicines or herbs.
+Always talk to your provider before taking any medicines or herbs.

 - When you take these enzymes, you may also need to take another medicine to decrease the acid in your stomach.

 If your pancreas has a lot of damage, you may also develop diabetes.
-Your doctor will check for this problem.
+You will be checked for this problem.